SamanRashid78/Role-Based-LMS/README.md

 # Learning Management System

-This is a simple console-based C++ project designed as part of the Object-Oriented Programming (OOP) course.
+A console-based Learning Management System built in C++ using core Object-Oriented Programming concepts.
+Implements a role-based access control system where Admins, Instructors, and Students each have different permissions and views within the same application.This is a simple console-based C++ project designed as part of the Object-Oriented Programming (OOP) course.
 It allows educators to create quizzes and post announcements, while students can register, take quizzes, and view announcements.
 The system uses file handling for saving and loading data.

 ---
 ##  Project By
 - Saman Rashid
 ---
 ## Features
 ### Educator
 - Create and post announcements
 - Create quizzes with questions and correct answers